p0t4t0sandwich/ServerPanelManager/README.md

 Contributions and suggestions are welcome!
 Just open an issue or a pull request, and I'll get to it as soon as I can.

+### Bugs

+- [ ] Program doesn't time out if it can't connect to the AMP API -- is this a problem with ampapi-java? -- If so, then I'll have to fix it there

 ### General

 - [ ] Add a command to reload the config